Understanding Photofacials: What You Need to Know About IPL Laser and LED Treatments

 How long does it take to recover from a photofacial?

 Whether you’re getting an IPL or an LED photofacial, there’s no real recovery time to speak of.
-With IPL photofacials, there may be some side effects immediately after the procedure that take up to a week to diminish.
+With IPL photofacials, there may be some mild side effects immediately after the procedure that can take up to a week to diminish.
 Nevertheless, expect to resume normal activities immediately after treatment, including applying your usual facial creams and makeup.

 What are the side effects?